jiaqingxie/GuaranteeML/README.md

 11/10/2023： Add suggested paper list this semester

 17/10/2023: Add Lecture 6 Slides.
 Reseach proposal of the project: to be added

+21/10/2023: Add lecture 7 slide.
+Research proposal of the project: to be added.
+Due on 24/10.
+Especially update the lecture 5 slides since the proof is added.